The Sub-Committee considered an application for a premises

 All parties at the hearing were introduced.
 The applicant,

-confirmed she was aware of her right to have legal representation
+Mr Connor McDiarmid confirmed he was aware of his right to have

-at the meeting but had chosen not to.
-She was represented by a
+legal representation at the meeting but had chosen not to.
+He was

 The Senior Practitioner – Licensing presented the